 - ¾ cup sunflower seeds raw

-- 1 ½ tsp fresh lemon zest organic, use a grater
+- 1 ½ teaspoon fresh lemon zest organic, use a grater

-- 3 tbsp honey or maple syrup for vegans
+- 3 tablespoon honey or maple syrup for vegans

 - ½ cup dark chocolate morsels

 - Blast sunflower seeds on high in a food processor for 3-4 minutes, occasionally scraping sides and bottom with a spatula or spoon.
 You’ll want to process these until you get a cookie consistency.